jfcloutier/karma_system/design_notes/experiencing.md

 > The experience that something can be counted in the current timeframe.

-e.g. this motor spun twice, there are two upward trends
+e.g. this motor spun twice, this motor was reverse-spun once, there are two upward trends

 * What
   * A property